-Inertia6 was partially named after the six principals of Authentic Pilates.
+Inertia6 was partially named after the six principals of Classical Pilates.
 Those principals are Control, Concentration, Centering, Precision, Breathing, and Flow.
-All six principals are important and play a key role in an Authentic Pilates program.
-It’s these six principals that make Authentic Pilates stand out in the vast world of Pilates-like exercise.
+All six principals are important and play a key role in an Classical Pilates program.
+It’s these six principals that make Classical Pilates stand out in the vast world of Pilates-like exercise.

 In Pilates, maintaining control is essential to performing quality movement.
 We don’t focus on sheer quantity, or how quickly you can complete an exercise.
 Instead we aim for quality movement to maximize the benefits and avoid injury.